What does it mean to you as a Corporates & Institutions customer?

-In case UK decides (inter alia via approval in the British Parliament) to accept this Agreement, Danske Bank will therefore continue to offer the same banking- and investment services to our C&I customers as we do today, in, to and from UK.
+On 15 January the UK’s House of Commons rejected the Withdrawal Agreement.
+In case UK later on decides to accept an amended version of the Withdrawal Act, we expect that Danske Bank will continue to offer the same banking- and investment services to our C&I customers as we do today, in, to and from UK.
 In case we will need additional UK licenses after the end of the transition period, we will prepare for this, so we can continue to serve our customers without disruption to the extent possible.

 "No Deal Brexit"

-In case UK decides (e.g. via rejection in the British parliament of the current EU-UK Withdrawal Agreement) to leave the EU without a deal, Danske Bank expect to be able to continue our current banking- and investment services in and to the UK either via our UK entities (Northern Bank and London Branch), via the UK Temporary Permissions Regime or as services exempt from UK regulation, e.g. via the UK FSMA rules on Overseas Persons Exemption (OPE).
+In case UK decides to leave the EU without a deal, Danske Bank expect to be able to continue our current banking- and investment services in and to the UK either via our UK entities (Northern Bank and London Branch), via the UK Temporary Permissions Regime or as services exempt from UK regulation, e.g. via the UK FSMA rules on Overseas Persons Exemption (OPE).

 Depending on the final outcome of the EU-UK negotiations, we may face restrictions on certain services provided from our UK entities to customers in EU.
 If so, Danske Bank expect to be able to continue to provide the same banking- and investment services to EU C&I customers from one of our EU entities.